shannonhochkins/hakit/README.md

 - **React Ecosystem**: Built for React developers—no complex addon structure required
 - **Easy Theme Creation**: Simple repository structure for creating themes
 - **TypeScript Support**: Full type safety throughout the application
-- **Modern Tooling**: Built with Vite, TanStack Router, and modern React patterns
+- **Modern Tooling**: A separate package for ease of addon development is provided

 ### 🔒 **Secure & Privacy-Focused**
 - **No HA Credentials Required**: Your Home Assistant credentials never leave your device